nsmidhun/Project/README.md

 **Downloading and Installing Istio:**

-Execute the below commands to download and install istio (Refer: [https://istio.io/latest/docs/setup/getting-started/](https://istio.io/latest/docs/setup/getting-started/))
+Execute the below commands to download and install istio

 - To download the package
   - curl -L https://istio.io/downloadIstio | sh -